 Outline for distance course:

-Web-based course with no physical meetings.
+Web-based course with no physical or digital meetings.
 The course consists of recorded web lectures that are available throughout the course.
 To view the lectures, a computer with internet connection is required.
 Contact with teachers and fellow students is mainly done through forums on the course web page.
 The examination consists of a short essay in the subject of neuroethics.

-Number of mandatory meetings:
+Number of mandatory meetings on campus:

-Number of voluntary meetings:
+Number of voluntary meetings on campus:

 If you are not a citizen of a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you are required to pay application or tuition fees.
 Formal exchange students will be exempted from tuition fees, as well as the application fee.
 Read more about fees.